uacate/dada-forest/docs/docs/needs-analysis.md

 2. Current Performance
     * Interview subject matter experts
+        * USDA/USFS personel
+        * University of Arizona personel
+        * Others
     * Interview supervisors to determine current performance from their perspective
+        * Brian Heidorn (The University of Arizona)
+        * David Rugg (USDA/USFS)
+        * Others
     * Observe work or work outputs of representatives of target audience
+        * What other data services or catalogs exist at the USDA/USFS or The University of Arizona that could be used as comparisons?
     * Review relevant self-assessments, reports, lessons learned, near misses, etc, for understanding performance from available sources
+        * How do we measure success going forward?

 3. Performance Gaps and Causes
     Use [Carl Binder Six Boxes model](https://www.sixboxes.com/Six-Boxes-Model.html) to determine factors that affect performance or factors that improve performance